Cloud gaming has potential, but its execution isn’t a breeze

 Navok: It’s kind of an HD game.
 It’s a complicated, core game.
 It’s not just match-three game.

 Early: The game industry has come a long way on the challenge of how you get a great game experience on a phone.
-Five years ago, if you said that a first-person shooter, any good shooter—a boring experience that people threw away after five minutes, those were the first shooters on mobile.
+Five years ago, if you said that a first-person shooter, any good shooter — a boring experience that people threw away after five minutes, those were the first shooters on mobile.
 That’s a hard thing to do.

 Navok: There’s a mistaken assumption that the game industry shifts.
 The game industry doesn’t shift.
 The game industry expands.
 If you look at the history, from arcades onward, it’s like geological strata.
 The arcades still exist in Japan.
 It’s a $5 billion business.
 Console still exists.
 PC online still exists.
 Mobile still exists.
 Cloud will still exist.
 Cloud will expand the industry.
 It doesn’t replace it.